DavidOlwangu/GBV-Control-App/README.md

 Check it out and contribute!

-It is a mobile app built with **React Native (Expo)** to support and report Gender-Based Violence (GBV) cases in a simple, user-friendly interface.
+It is a mobile app built with **React Native (Expo)** to create awareness, support survivors and report Gender-Based Violence (GBV) cases in a simple, user-friendly interface.

 🔗 https://github.com/DavidOlwangu/GBV-Control-App